lladney/Plasmodium-RNASeq-Oxidative/README.md

 # Plasmodium-RNASeq-Oxidative
-A modular pipeline for RNA-seq analysis of oxidative stress responses in Plasmodium, featuring SRA data handling, Cutadapt trimming, Salmon quantification, and DESeq2 differential analysis.
+A Python pipeline for RNA-seq analysis of oxidative stress responses in Plasmodium, featuring SRA data handling, Cutadapt trimming, Salmon quantification, and DESeq2 differential analysis.

 ## Summary
 1. Preprocessing of raw reads